Best Forex Brokers in Singapore (2026)

 CMC Markets was founded in 1989 and has been publicly traded on the London Stock Exchange since 2016.
 Its Singapore entity holds a CMS licence from MAS.
 The broker offers 141 currency pairs, the highest count across the major CMS-licensed brokers in this review.
 For traders who frequently move between major, minor, and exotic pairs, that breadth is a real differentiator.

 The Next Generation platform is CMC’s in-house charting and trading environment.
 It stands out for its customisable layout, the volume of technical indicators (over 115), and the depth of market research built directly into the interface.
-A dedicated research team produces weekly webinars and daily commentary that working traders actually read.
+A dedicated research team produces weekly webinars and daily commentary that is used regularly by active traders.

 On costs, CMC prices sharply against the competition.
 The standard CFD account uses spread-only pricing with EUR/USD averaging around 0.61 pips.
 The FX Active account charges $2.50 per side commission in exchange for minimum spreads from 0.0, bringing the all-in EUR/USD cost to around 0.5 pip.
 A Price Plus scheme further reduces effective spreads at higher volume tiers.